Insights into hernia: Causes, symptoms, and treatment

 Surgery

-Mr Christian Macutkiewicz is a highly respected and experienced consultant general, HPB, and laparoscopic surgeon who specialises in gallbladder removal surgery, gallstones, hernias, hernia surgery, inguinal hernias, laparoscopic surgery, as well as abdominal pain, and pancreatitis.
-He is currently practising at the Spire Manchester Hospital, the Spire Cheshire Hospital, and the Kenmore Medical Centre in Cheshire.
+Mr Christian Macutkiewicz is a highly respected and experienced consultant general, HPB and hernia surgeon in Greater Manchester, who specialises in gallbladder removal surgery (laparoscopic cholecystectomy) gallstones and hernias, alongside hernia surgery, inguinal hernias and laparoscopic surgery, as well as abdominal pain and pancreatitis.
+He is currently practising at the Spire Manchester Hospital and is the Director of The Gallstone Clinic and Manchester Hernia.

-Mr Macutkiewicz completed a first class BSc in biochemistry at the University of Birmingham and then went on to gain honours in his MBChB medicine degree at the University of Manchester.
+Mr Macutkiewicz completed a first-class BSc in biochemistry at the University of Birmingham and then went on to gain honours in his MBChB medicine degree at the University of Manchester.
 For his research into sepsis, he received an MD doctorate of medicine from the University of Manchester, and then undertook his higher surgical training in the North West Deanery followed by a specialist HPB and Liver Transplant Fellowship in Leeds.

 View Profile